Ident Spoofing

 Build complete.

-Don’t forget to run ‘make test’.
+Don’t forget to run ‘make test’.amber# make test

 make: don’t know how to make test.
 Stop